Advance Directives and Wills: A Complete Guide

 Frequently Asked Questions

-Do I need an attorney to create advance directives and a will?
+Do I need a lawyer to create an advance directive or will?

-Can I change my mind about my advance directives?
+Can I change my mind about decisions in my advance directive?

 This information is for educational purposes only and does not constitute legal, medical, or financial advice.
 Always consult qualified professionals for guidance specific to your situation.